emaroppo/phish-gen/README.md

 - Done:
     1. *EnronDataImporter* correctly imports the data from the Enron dataset.
-    2. *EnronEmailThread* and EnronEmailMessage mostly separate the email threads and messages correctly, but there are still some mistakes
+    2. *EnronEmailThread* and EnronEmailMessage mostly separate the email threads and messages correctly, but there are still some mistakes; base logic to inject placeholders is implemented, but still needs to be tested and the regular expressions still need to be defined
     3. *EnronEmailMessage* correctly extracts the body and metadata from the email messages, but there are still some mistakes
-    4. *DatasetFactory* correctly creates a dataset from the database
+    4. *DatasetFactory* correctly creates a dataset from the database for the decoder model, still need to test the method to create the dataset for the models used for labelling in prefix finetuning
     5. LoRA training script should work, but is still untested on the dataset and does not yet include the placeholders in the vocabulary

 - In progress: